AusDTO/gov-au-content-guide/_entries/2016-05-04-temperature.md

 published: true
 ---

-Use the abbreviation C instead of spelling out the word celsius.
+Use the abbreviation °C instead of spelling out the word celsius.

 **For example**

-> Today we experienced an average temperature of 2C.
+> Today we experienced an average temperature of 2°C.